Users

 Sensitivity Summary Cards: Shows inherited attribute types grouped by sensitivity:

-In this example, the user has access to multiple attributes via a group
+In this example, the user does not have direct access to any attributes via a group.

 Groups Tab